 5. Be human.

 As always, authenticity is important.
 So just be yourself.
-Use first person to appear more approachable.
+Use the first person to appear more approachable.
 Add elements that create your true personality: hobbies, interests, fun facts, and personal anecdotes.
 Include at least one detail that sparks a bit of intrigue and will make you memorable.